jendrikseipp/vulture/README.rst

 **Handling false positives**

-You can add false-positives (used code that is marked as unused) to a python module and add it to the list of scanned paths (see ``whitelists/stdlib.py`` for an example).
+You can add false positives (used code that is marked as unused) to a python module and add it to the list of scanned paths (see ``whitelists/stdlib.py`` for an example).

 How does it work?